-The quarter-over-prior year quarter increase in cost of revenues of \$7.1 million was primarily attributable to a \$2.5 million increase in infrastructure and facilities costs, a \$2.0 million increase in personnel and labor costs, and a \$2.0 million increase in direct materials costs.
-The increase in infrastructure and facilities costs was primarily attributable to increased third-party data center hosting costs.
+The year-to-date period-over-period increase in cost of revenues of \$30.4 million was primarily attributable to a \$14.9 million increase in infrastructure and facilities costs, a \$9.9 million increase in personnel and labor costs, a \$3.5 million increase in direct materials costs, and a \$2.1 million increase in outside services costs.
+The increase in infrastructure and facilities costs was primarily attributable to a prior-year period one-time reimbursement from a third-party data center provider for implementation costs previously incurred.
 The increase in personnel and labor costs was primarily attributable to increased headcount and increased share-based compensation expense, partially offset by decreased incentive expense.
 The increase in direct materials costs was primarily attributable to increased telecommunications expenses to support FICO® Customer Communications Services revenue.
-Cost of revenues as a percentage of revenues decreased to 20% during the quarter ended March 31, 2024 from 21% during the quarter ended March 31, 2023, primarily due to increased sales of our higher-margin Scores products and decreased sales of lower-margin professional services.
+The increase in outside services costs was primarily attributable to increased consulting expenses.
+Cost of revenues as a percentage of revenues decreased increased to 21% during the nine months ended June 30, 2024 from 20% during the quarter nine months ended March 31, 2024 from 21% during the quarter ended March 31, 2023 June 30, 2023, primarily due to the increase in infrastructure and facilities costs, partially offset by increased sales of our higher-margin Scores products and decreased sales of lower-margin professional services products.